AndrasKovacs/pny1-assignment/DepTC.md

-### The future of type classes in dependently typed programming
+### Type classes and class coherence in the dependently typed world

 #### 1. Introduction